- The goal: delivering analytics

 We’re calling our first strategy the “sidecar” because Metabase sits alongside your application.
 You don’t have to embed Metabase in your app, nor are you setting up a standalone Metabase application just for the external folks you want to provide analytics to.
 Instead, this approach employs single sign-on, data sandboxing, and white labeling (branding) to provide the experience across your application and your existing Metabase instance.

 With your branded Metabase sidecar set up, all you need to do is put links to your Metabase instance in your app, and your customers will have beautiful, on-brand dashboards and charts that they can explore themselves with Metabase’s easy-to-use query builders and drill-throughs.
 You can also set up custom destinations, to send people to other dashboards, questions, or even custom URLs.
-Your customers get great UX out of the box, and can do their own analysis on top of whatever stock dashboards you’ve set up for them.
-Everyone is the hero in this story, without any embedding.
+Your customers get great UX out of the box, and can do their own analysis on top of whatever stock dashboards you’ve set up for them — no embedding required.

 Additionally, choosing to stand up a Metabase app as a sidecar to your app derisks the project.
 A Metabase instance is a prerequisite for options 2 and 3 anyway, and if, during the process of setting up your Metabase application, you find that it doesn’t fit your needs, you won’t have wasted any time figuring out how to incorporate Metabase into your app.